csdcorp/speech_to_text/speech_to_text/README.md

 ## Recent Updates

+6.7.0
-6.7.0 Now supports speech recognition on MacOS with many thanks to @alexrabin-sentracam for their work making this happen!
+* Now supports speech recognition on MacOS with many thanks to @alexrabin-sentracam for the PR!
+* Now supports WASM compliation for web with many thanks to yeikel16 for the PR!

 6.6.0 `listen` now uses 'SpeechListenOptions' to specify the options for the current listen session, including new options for controlling haptics and punctuation during recognition on iOS.